Feasting on Plankton

-“For us, it’s the birds that kick it off,” Wille says.
+“For us, it’s the birds that kick it off,” Ron says.
 “Then come the whales.”

-The KFT fleet is ready to get back out of the water.
+PHOTO: The Kenai Fjords Tours Fleet is ready to get back out on the water

 Getting the Fleet ready

-On land, the KFT team is busy getting its fleet ready.
+On land, the Kenai Fjords Tours team is busy getting its fleet ready.
 Boats have been cleaned, maintenance to-do-lists checked off.
 Captains are migrating too – booking their flights back from places like Maui where they spend the winters watching the whales.

 Days are getting longer, and restaurants in town – many of which shut their doors for the winter – are starting to open.

-“It’s nice to be out of the cold,” Wille says.
+“It’s nice to be out of the cold,” Ron says.
 “We’re gaining 30 minutes of daylight each week right now.
 The sun’s shining and it makes a real difference.”